 Upasana also means seating near.
 How?
 By withdrawing one’s consciousness from the mundane objects and directing it towards God & communicating with him emotionally.
-When this process of communication starts, man begins to acquire Divine power.
+When this process of communication starts, a man begins to acquire Divine power.

 Physical, mental and emotional proximity all have different meanings and experiences.
 When physical proximity to any object or person whether it be money, a big house or any other material possession does not and cannot solve our mental and emotional problems then how it can bring divine presence within?
-Near to the mind are thoughts which spring either from the past, our subconscious or unconscious mind or from our needs, desires cravings etc. we remain emotionally charged both due to the desire sense and or ego sense –we remain dominated by our instincts and drives.
+Near to the mind are thoughts which spring either from the past, our subconscious or unconscious mind or from our needs, desires cravings etc. we remain emotionally charged both due to the desired sense and or ego-sense –we remain dominated by our instincts and drives.

-Whenever we think of nearness, we consider it in relative terms like: I am sitting near you, the table is near me etc. Then what is the meaning of sitting near the divine.
-Who sits near divine and how to sit near divine so that it becomes Upasana?
+Whenever we think of nearness, we consider it in relative terms like I am sitting near you, the table is near me etc. Then what is the meaning of sitting near the divine.
+Who sits near-divine and how to sit near-divine so that it becomes Upasana?

 Upasana is nearness with reference to unity and oneness; with reference to the unfolding of oneself.
 Upasana is awareness of the Real-Self which is one and the same in all beings.
 Upasana is a discovery of that element within oneself that is eternal, permanent and beyond the world of name and form.
 Upasana is a process by which the practitioner discovers the ultimate reality that lies within.
-Sitting near as in Upasana is more a symbolic and points to the reality behind all appearances that can be achieved by hundreds of practices explained in yoga, spirituality and tantra.
+Sitting near as in Upasana is more symbolic and points to the reality behind all appearances that can be achieved by hundreds of practices explained in yoga, spirituality and tantra.
 It is not impossible to search for the one and only one divine through the many practices that lie in the field of space and time.
-Upasana is generally associated with all forms of practices aimed at self realisation e.g.
+Upasana is generally associated with all forms of practices aimed at self-realisation e.g.

 Bhanopasana: Ascribing to the Lord the Highest splendour, the deepest compassion, the most potent Power, etc. and worshipping Him with the deepest and highest emotion.